ShimabukuroA/file-processing-pipeline/README.md

 ### Spark job <a name="job"></a>
 With our JupyterLab IDE and Spark cluster up, we can run a pyspark job to process some data.
 A notebook was developed to guide through the steps that the job performs to process the events.
-The notebook source code is located in **docker/src folder** in this repo.
+The notebook's source code is located in **docker/src folder** in this repo.

 ## How to run <a name="how2run"></a>
 1. You will need Docker installed in your machine.
 You also need to be able to run shell scripts and docker/docker-compose command line.